cockroachdb/docs/v22.2/cloud-storage-authentication.md

 docs_area: manage
 ---

 Cockroach Labs supports different levels of authentication to cloud storage.
 When running disaster recovery or change data capture operations to and from a storage bucket, authentication setup can vary depending on the cloud provider.
-The following sections provide information on the available authentication options.
+Select the tab appropriate to your cloud storage provider to see the available authentication options for your platform.

 <div class="filters clearfix">
   <button class="filter-button" data-scope="s3">Amazon S3</button>